Rampage Brown: Progress Wrestling (2013–2019, 2023)

-Rampage made his last appearance for the promotion on December 30, 2019 at Progress Chapter 100: Unboxing Live lV - A New Hope teaming with Dan Maloney in a losing effort against Moustache Mountain (Trent Seven and Tyler Bate).
+Rampage made his last pre-WWE appearance for the promotion on 30 December 2019 at Progress Chapter 100: Unboxing Live lV - A New Hope teaming with Dan Maloney in a losing effort against Moustache Mountain (Trent Seven and Tyler Bate).

-RevPro (2013)
+RevPro (2013, 2019–2020, 2023–present)

 Biney made his Revolution Pro Wrestling debut in 2013 at RevPro No Holds Barred losing to Colt Cabana in a RevPro British Heavyweight Title #1 Contendership Four Way Elimination Match being last eliminated by Cabana.
 This match also featured T-Bone and Dave Mastiff.

 Insane Championship Wrestling (2014–2020)

 Rampage made his Insane Championship Wrestling debut on 5 October 2014 at the O2 Academy Newcastle, in a losing effort to Kid Fite.
 Rampage would face Fite again almost a month later at the O2 Academy Leeds, picking up his first victory in the promotion.
 Almost a year to the day later, Rampage challenged Drew Galloway for the ICW World Heavyweight Championship in Newcastle, but was unsuccessful.

 After appearing on two ICW events in 2016, Rampage returned in early 2017 alongside Ashton Smith, collectively known as The P.O.D (Personification Of Destruction).
 The P.O.D would defeat a number of teams in quick finish, losing only once in the year, challenging The Marauders for the ICW Tag Team Championship at Barramania 3.
 On 21 January 2018, The Wee Man unveiled The P.O.D as his new clients, with the team going on to capture the ICW Tag Team Championships from Polo Promotions in just over 1 minute.
 Rampage & Ashton would hold the titles until 15 April 2018, where they would lose the titles to The Kinky Party.

 The P.O.D would not return to ICW together until Fear & Loathing XI, on 2 December at The SSE Hydro, where they defeated The Briscoe Brothers, The Kings Of Catch, The Purge, The Fite Network and Jimmy Havoc & Mark Haskins in a 6 team Tables, ladders, and chairs match, for a guaranteed shot at the ICW Tag Team Championships.
 Rampage & Ashton would cash-in their opportunity later that same night, defeating The Kinky Party in 1 minute & 30 seconds, to win the ICW Tag Team Championships for a second time.